ShivankAw07/ShivankAw07/README.md

 ---

-## Daily Activity

-- 📝 Learning log → [`/til`](./til) — daily notes on what I studied or built
+- 📝 Posts about learning path → [https://x.com/shivankaw7) — daily posts on what I studied or built
-- 🤗 HuggingFace → [@shivank](https://huggingface.co/shivank) — model experiments and demos
+- 🤗 HuggingFace → [@shivank](https://huggingface.co/Shivank07) — model experiments and demos
-- ✍️ Blog → [your-blog-link] — longer writeups on what I'm building and why

 ---

 ## Let's Talk

-If you're working on something in the LLM/AI agent space and want to collaborate or just geek out — open an issue on any repo or reach me at **[your email]**.
+If you're working on something in the LLM/AI agent space and want to collaborate or just geek out — open an issue on any repo or reach me at **[shivanksawasthi7@gmail.com]**.

 ---